 Notes: Bootstrapped standard errors in parentheses.
-Drink quantities are expressed in Lt p^{-1} y^{-1} .
-Asterisks refer to estimates' significance at 0.001 (), 0.01 () and 0.05 () level.
+Drink quantities are expressed in Lt $p^{-1} y^{-1}$ .
+Asterisks refer to estimates' significance at 0.001 (\\\), 0.01 (\\) and 0.05 (\) level.

-ports estimates of the effects of changes in the preference structure, considering the last period of analysis (2013-2015) with respect to the baseline period (2001-2004).
-The interpretation of these estimates is straightforward: as preferences change over time, what would be the expenditure shares, purchased quantities and GHGEs in period 3 had prices, food budgets and socio-demographic variables remained constant at the baseline level?
 The comparison between the effects of preference-driven changes and the actual changes in purchased quantities shows some interesting differences.
-For example, the evolution of preferences would lead to higher purchases of fruit and vegetables (+7 kg per person per year), whereas observed quantities have reduced by 6 kg per person per year14.
-This conflicting outcome is consistent with evidence that the UK 5-a-day program and other promotion policies have succeeded in lifting potential demand, while actual consumption has been constrained by lower budgets and price increases (Castiglione and Mazzocchi, 2019).
-Considering animal products, the reduction in purchases of pork, milk and yoghurt corresponds to a lower preference towards these foods.
-This is not the case for beef, where estimates show stable preferences relative to the baseline period.
-Other relevant changes in preferences suggest that ceteris paribus, households would consumer higher quantities of chicken, eggs and to a lesser extent butter and cheese, and lower quantities of confectionery and soft drinks.
-In general, the evolution in the preference structure seems in line with nutritional recommendations.
-The total net effect of preference changes on GHGEs is negative and highly significant.
+For 8 example, the evolution of preferences would lead to higher purchases of fruit 9 and vegetables (+7 kg per person per vear), whereas observed quantities have 10 reduced by 6 kg per person per year.
+This conflicting outcome is consis-11 tent with evidence that the UK 5-a-day program and other promotion policies 12 have succeeded in lifting potential demand, while actual consumption has been constrained by lower budgets and price increases (Castiglione and Mazzocchi, 14 2019).
+Considering animal products, the reduction in purchases of pork, milk 15 and yoghurt corresponds to a lower preference towards these foods.
+This is not 16 the case for beef, where estimates show stable preferences relative to the base-17 line period.
+Other relevant changes in preferences suggest that ceteris paribus, 18 households would consumer higher quantities of chicken, eggs and to a lesser 19 extent butter and cheese, and lower quantities of confectionery and soft drinks.
+20 In general, the evolution in the preference structure seems in line with nutri-21 tional recommendations.
+The total net effect of preference changes on GHGEs 22 is negative and highly significant.
+23

-$^{^{14}}$ The decomposition expressed in percentages relative to the baseline values of purchases is reported as Supplemental Material, sheet E
+$^{14}{\rm The}$ decomposition expressed in percentages relative to the baseline values of purchases is reported as Supplemental Material, sheet E